 Finally, the suppliers.
 They are also in constant contact with end customers given that they sell on to them the energy they have purchased from the producers/importers or that they have produced themselves.
-As part of this business, they offer several types of contract each with a certain length and specific electricity and/or gas prices.
+As part of this business, they offer several types of contract each with a certain length and specific gas and/or electricity prices.
 The number of deals has multiplied since liberalization, leading to competition among suppliers.

 To regulate the market, four organizations have also emerged.
 The CREG is active at federal level while the CWaPE, BRUGEL and the VREG, respectively, are responsible in the Flemish, Walloon and Brussels regions.